harangp/movenet-mocap/README.md

 ## What will you find here

-This is a single page HTML which includes everything what's required to initiate a camera feed, plug it into TFJS, do a motion capture, and store it into the browser's database.
+This is a single page HTML which includes everything what's required to initiate a camera feed, plug it into TFJS **locally*, do a motion capture analysis, and store the capture it into the browser's database.
 Some other files are just there for code snippets in documentation and/or images for illustration purposes.

 The idea comes from watching the movenet demos on Tensorflow's site, and I was wondering how I could tap into the detection.
 Unfortunately, the demo didn't think about that, so I figrued I could do a simple implementation to bridge the gap.

+PLEASE NOTE: **everything happens locally, in your browser.**

 ## Status